-Online Learning courses at Lethbridge College are offered in two different formats.
-Visit the online
+Online Learning courses at Lethbridge College are offered in one of two different formats.
+Visit the

-Academic Timetable to find out if a course is blended, or online.
+online Academic Timetable to find out if a course is blended or online.

 Online - The entire course is delivered in an online format.
 This means that all the course content is available online.
 You are expected to communicate with the instructor and other students in the class via e-mail, class discussions, and group chats.
 You will also submit assignments electronically.
 Courses may use a variety of interactive, online activities and resources.